sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/01 - Waking Up.md

 It wasn't the most comfortable she'd been, but it was probably something to do with how she'd forgotten the end of the previous night.
 And that strange dream she had...

-They felt the breeze again, and shivered.
+They felt the breeze again and shivered.
 In a groggy voice, they called to their smartphone, "Siri, turn off the tower fan."

 "Mafia is not Siri."